Click here for COVID-19 visiting rules. Click here for the CHS’s digital programs.

 The Citizenship Project

-The CHS has partnered with The New-York Historical Society to offer free citizenship classes for green card holders preparing for the naturalization interview.
+The CMCH has partnered with The New-York Historical Society to offer free citizenship classes for green card holders preparing for the naturalization interview.
 The classes prepare green card holders to take the civics test portion of the United States Citizenship and Immigration Services (USCIS) naturalization interview.

 This free course covers all 100 questions from the USCIS Civics test.
-Participants will learn about American government and history using objects, paintings, and documents from the CHS and The New-York Historical Society collections.
+Participants will learn about American government and history using objects, paintings, and documents from the CMCH and The New-York Historical Society collections.

 Classes are taught in English and are recommended for intermediate level English Language Learners.